kawu/earley-facile/README.md

 <0> ("S" ->  * "NP" "VP", 0, 0)
 >
 ```
-The `print` command takes one argument -- the ID of the column
+The `print` command takes one obligatory argument -- the column of
-of the chart you want to inspect.
+the chart to be inspected.

 ##### Process

 The key operation of the parser is implemented by the `process` command,
-which takes the ID of the chart item and considers wheter any of the three
+which takes as argument the ID of the chart item and considers wheter
-inference rules of the Earley algorithm can apply to this item.
+any of the three inference rules of the Earley algorithm can apply to
+this item.
 In the example below, only prediction can be applied w.r.t. item `0`.
 ```
 > process 0